-Your course of study and the type of school you plan to attend determine the type of student visa you need to enter the U.S. The MBA program at the Nashua NH campus of Hellenic American University requires an F-1 visa.
-Your F-1 status will be valid for the duration of your study as long as you maintain status.
-As an F-1 student, you need to comply with the terms of your visa.
+Your course of study and the type of school you plan to attend determine the type of student visa you require for entry in the U.S. HAU's MBA program at the Nashua NH campus requires F-1 visa.
+Your F-1 status will be valid for the duration of your study as long as you maintain valid status.
+F-1 students must meet specific requirements, by complying with the F-1 regulatory requirements in 8 CFR 214.2:

 - F-1 students are admitted to the United States to study. - You must be enrolled full-time as certified by the DSO in SEVIS.
-Reducing your course load or failing to enroll in the required full-time course load will jeopardize your F-1 status and result in the violations of your F-1 status and the termination of your I-20. - In extraordinary circumstances, you may be permitted to enroll for less than a full-time course load but - this requires authorization.

-You need to inform the Student Services Coordinator and Designated School Official for any of the following changes:

-- Leaves of absence, suspensions, or withdrawals from school - Employment off campus, residential address changes - Changes in major, program of study, or expected completion date, transfer to a new college or to a new degree level.

-In addition, you must:

-- Report to the Student Services Coordinator upon arrival. - Provide a proof of health insurance at the start of the term.
+Reducing your course loador failing to enroll in the required full-time course load will jeopardize your F-1 status and result in the violations of your F-1 status and the termination of your I-20. - In extraordinary circumstances, you may be permitted to enroll for less than a full-time course load but - this requires authorization. - You need to inform the Student Services Coordinator and Designated School Official for any of thefollowing changes: - Leaves of absence, suspensions, or withdrawals from school - Employment off campus, residential address changes - Changes in major, program of study, or expected completion date, transfer to a new college or to a new degree level. - In addition, you must: - Report to the Student Services Coordinator upon arrival. - Provide a proof of health insurance at the start of the term.
 The health insurance must remain in effect for the entire duration of your studies. - Provide a valid address of stay within the first 15 days upon the start of classes.
-You should notify the - Student Services Coordinator of any change of address within the 48 hours of the change and update your SEVIS record to reflect the change of address within 10 days of change. - Maintain a valid passport. - File taxes every year: F-1 students must file federal tax forms every year that they are in the U.S. The deadlines to file the forms are April 15, if U.S. money is earned (this includes money earned from graduate student assistantships), and June 15, if no U.S. money is earned.
+Youshould notify the - Student Services Coordinator of any change of address within the 48 hours of the change and update your SEVIS record to reflect the change of address within 10 days of change.

+- Maintain a valid passport. - File taxes every year: F-1 students must file federal tax forms every year that they are in the U.S. The deadlines to file the forms are April 15, if U.S. money is earned (this includes money earned from graduate student assistantships), and June 15, if no U.S. money is earned.
 For more information, refer to Taxes and Social Security.